lancewalk87/CLP-ProtoBlue-SPI-Dev-Platform/README.md

 #### The ProtoBlue, as mentioned above, is capable of performing debug sessions without an additional MCU because the Primary MCU is not integral to the device's Power Management, USB, Wireless, or NAND Flash Memory functionality.
 Meaning the massive WS2812Bx48 Individually Addressable RGB LED Arrary can be used for a vast number of things ranging from validating data manipulative software (i.e. bitwise tests, timer tests, ttl comparisons), to the implementation of algorithms (i.e. Recursive, Backtracking, Divide/Conquer, Randomizing), to the optimization of the Device RunCycle (i.e. Multithreading, Preprocessing, Error/Exception Handling), to the efficent delegation of finite System resources (SRAM Deallocation/Allocation, Encryption/Overwriting of superfluous data, Conserving Energy by Shifting Power Modes).
 In conjunction to the LED Array, there are also Buttons connected to the Primary MCU, allowing for variable tacticle user inputs.

 ## Architecture Support & Device Compatibility
+#### The debug platform is capable of connecting to any device whose controller has ISP capabilities, this will include the vast majority of main line MCUs; including that of PIC series, and AVR series Microcontrollers.
+Depending on the MCU FlashROM made accessible to the ProtoBlue, the device will be capable of interfacing with the registers to grant access to the complex and detailed debuging tools defined above.

 ## Debugging & Programming Targets